RGerzaguet/UHD.jl/readme.md

 ## Purpose

-This simple package proposes some bindings to the UHD, the C driver of the Universal Software Radio Peripheral [USRP](https://files.ettus.com/manual/)
+This package proposes some bindings to UHD, the C driver of the Universal Software Radio Peripheral [USRP](https://files.ettus.com/manual/)

 The purpose is to able to see the radio peripheral inside a Julia session and to be able to send and receive complex samples direclty within a Julia session.

-For instance, in order to get 4096 samples at 868MHz with a instantaneous bandwidth of 16MHz, with a 30dB Rx Gain, the following Julia code should do the trick.
+For instance, in order to get 4096 samples at 868MHz with a instantaneous bandwidth of 16MHz, with a 30dB Rx Gain, the following Julia code will do the trick.

 	function main()
 		# ----------------------------------------------------